itmammoth/rails_sortable/README.md

 class Item < ActiveRecord::Base
   include RailsSortable::Model
   set_sortable :sort  # indicate sort column
-  # If you don't want timestamps to be updated with sorting, use following option.
+  # If you do not want timestamps to be updated on sorting, use following option.
   # set_sortable :sort, silence_recording_timestamps: true
 end
 ```